 Gross leasing volumes were down nearly 30% in Asia Pacific in the second quarter compared to a year ago.
 Limited availability of space has been a factor impacting new lettings in markets such as Bangalore, while in other markets economic uncertainty, trade tensions, and rising occupier costs have impacted sentiment and seen many firms delay decision-making.
 Financial, professional services and tech firms again buttressed leasing activity, with the Asia Pacific corporate sector making inroads and helping to counter some of the weakness of multinational corporations.

-The global office vacancy rate decreased further in Q1 to 11.1%, the lowest of the current cycle in spite of elevated levels of new deliveries.
-New deliveries are forecast to peak this year at over 19 million square metres, comparable to levels at the height of the last construction cycle in 2008.
-With completions projected to be one-third higher than in 2018, the global office vacancy rate is expected to start edging up during the rest of 2019 to finish the year at around 11.5%.
+Defying forecasts once again, the global office vacancy rate fell further in Q2 to 10.8% - the first time the rate has dropped below 11% since 2009.
+New office deliveries are anticipated to peak this year at over 18 million square metres, comparable to levels at the height of the last office construction cycle in 2008-2009.
+With completions likely to be one-third higher than in 2018, the global office vacancy rate is expected to start to edge up during the second half of 2019 to finish the year at around 11.3%.

-Rental growth for prime office space has remained remarkably consistent over the past 18 months, trending at an annualised average of close to 4% across 30 global cities.
-Boston, Singapore, Amsterdam and San Francisco top the global rankings with double-digit annual office rental growth.
-Aggregate rental growth for prime offices is anticipated to stay positive in 2019, although slowing marginally to around 3% as supply options increase.
+Rental growth for prime office space has remained remarkably consistent over the past two years, trending at an annualised average of 3.5% to 4% across 30 global cities.
+Boston tops the global ranking with rents rising at an annual rate of more than 20%, with Berlin and Singapore also recording double-digit growth.
+Aggregate rental growth for prime offices is forecast to stay positive for the rest of 2019, although slowing marginally to around 3% as supply options increase.

 Office Market Performance